Associate Dean

 BIO

 Dr. Kiran George joined Cal State Fullerton in Fall 2007 as an assistant professor.
-Now, a professor and Vice-Chair in the Electrical and Computer Engineering department, Dr. George exemplifies the central mission of the University and the College of Engineering and Computer Science (ECS).
+Now, the Associate Dean for Graduate Programs, Faculty Research and Innovation, Dr. George exemplifies the central mission of the University and the College of Engineering and Computer Science (ECS).
 His dynamic teaching style, energy for subject matter, commitment to ensure student success and learning, all align with the university and ECS values.
 Dr. George brings several years of research and teaching in engineering disciplines, deep knowledge and a keen understanding of the local high tech industry, and is committed to recruit more women and minorities to ECS.

 Students on Projects: Since his appointment in 2007, Dr. George has supervised over 250 undergraduates and graduates on multidisciplinary research projects.
 Dr. George has coauthored over 100 research papers with students, out of which 46 had undergraduates as first authors; students have presented their work at prestigious IEEE conferences and CSU Biotechnology Symposiums including exhibits at conferences.
 He has guided over 450 students on their design projects as the faculty advisor for EGCP 470 & 471 sequence in CpE since his appointment in 2007; all projects are multidisciplinary ranging from brain-controlled robotic arm to automated cloth folding machine!!!